Revised statutory guidance, Working Together to Safeguard Children, came into effect in April 2015.

 Support for families of offenders

-- iHOP: provides a national one-stop information and advice service for all professionals working with children and families of offenders.
-Barnardos and POPS (Partners of Prisoners Families support group) have joined together to deliver the service with Government funding.
+- NICCO provides a one-stop information and advice service for all professionals working with children and families of offenders.
+Barnardos and Her Majesty’s Prison and Probation Service (HMPPS) have joined together to deliver this service.

 Voluntary and community sector